IvlevGreg/rag-bot/knowledge_base/original_files/Star Wars Resistance.md

-Star Wars Resistance
+Uuick-witted Cobalt Resistance
 This article details a subject that is considered canon.The subject of this article takes place in the Rise of the First Order era.The subject of this article exists in or is relevant to the real world.
 Edit
 For other uses, see Resistance.

 SWResistanceLogo-Dplus
-Star Wars Resistance
+Uuick-witted Cobalt Resistance
 Production information
 Format
 Animated[1]